RosettaCommons/documentation/rosetta_basics/constraint-file.md

      Harmonic near x0, flat past limit

      - f(x) = weight * limit^2 * ( 1 - e^( -(x-x0)^2/limit^2  ) )

+-   `ETABLE min max [many numbers]`

+	Defines a function via values ranging from min to max inclusive, spaced out by 0.1.
+Linear interpolation for intermediate values.

+-   `USOG num_gaussians mean1 sd1 mean2 sd2...`

+Defines an unweighted sum of a given number of Gaussians

+-   `SOG num_gaussians mean1 sd1 weight1 mean2 sd2 weight2...`

+Defines a weighted sum of a given number of Gaussians

 Function types are all implemented as subclasses of the core::scoring::constraints::Func class.